 The current Hötorgshallen was opened in 1958 and houses some of the city’s best food stalls.
 While there are a bunch of Swedish shops, featuring specialities you absolutely must try, like fish soup and herring, the market is also full of international specialities from around the world.
 It’s a fantastic place for lunch.

 You’ll find a steaming bowl of fish soup from Kojsas Fish & Restaurant, a family-owned and operated restaurant that has been tucked into the corner of the market and run by multiple generations.
-The picture below is a small sample bowl.
-The soup you’d order from the restaurant is in an enormous bowl, and patrons who finish it and are still hungry can get a second bowl for free!
+The picture below is a sample.
+It comes in an enormous bowl, and patrons who finish it and are still hungry can get a second bowl for free!
 I really doubt you’ll need it though.

 What they do best: They do it all!
 Hotel, restaurant, food hall, supermarket

-After Urban Deli, we walked a few blocks to one of Sweden’s oldest delicatessens, Osterqvist, who have been around since 1888.
-They are the only store in Sweden that sells many of the worldy delicacies they import from suppliers around Europe.
+One of Sweden’s oldest delicatessens, Osterqvist has been around since 1888.
+They are the only store in Sweden that sells many of the worldly delicacies they import from suppliers around Europe.
 You can find many types of cured meats and cheese, olives, bread, and spreads.

 What they do best: International Deli Foods